s10wen/kapow-skeleton/README.md

 If you wish to use one of the available front-end frameworks (Foundation / Bootstrap / Bourbon + Neat) or otherwise configure your Sass set-up you should take a look at the following files:

-- `assets/sass/config/_settings.scss` to pick a Sass framework
+- `assets/sass/config/_settings.scss` to pick a Front-end framework/library
 - `assets/sass/config/_vars-default.scss` to alter the default variables to suit your needs
 - `assets/sass/config/_vars-custom.scss` to add your own project specific variables
 - `assets/sass/site.scss` to choose your Sass imports